-Creamy, easy, delicious spinach dip is perfect for parties and gatherings!
+Easy vegan spinach dip is perfect for parties and gatherings!
 This is creamy and delicious, everyone loves it!

 Sooo…the Super Bowl is coming up!
 Um, right?
 Isn’t it at the end of January or something?